 For an old home it's exciting – and a bit frightening – to see what's hidden underneath the drywall.
 This house has been through a lot of changes over the last century.

 Because the framing would be exposed when redoing the floors and drywall, this opened up the opportunity to reconfigure parts of the floor plan.

 The biggest issue was that both of the bathrooms were in bedrooms.
 The back addition also made it so the laundry room can only be entered through the third bedroom or from the outside and the storage room was only accessible from outside.

-I worked closely with an architect who drew up the plans needed for the builders and to get the permit.
+I worked closely with an drafter who drew up the plans needed for the builders and permitting.

 While attempting to restore the house to some of its former glory, I was inspired by the traditional bungalows around town as well as the simplicity of houses out in West Texas.